kingsloi/philips-brothers-docs/inventory/categories.md

     <img src="/assets/default-details.jpg"/>
     <figcaption>Default Details</figcaption>
 </figure>

+For more information on adding specifications/details/features, [visit the specification section in the inventory chapter](/inventory/Inventory.md#specification).

 ## Deleting a Category
 Deleting a category which has inventory applied to it will **not** delete any inventory.
 Instead, any inventory assigned to that category will be reassigned to an `Uncategorized` category.